Weekly Music Specialist for all Programs

 We follow a predictable routine, which provides security and stability for the children.
 The daily schedule is flexible and responsive to children’s individual needs for rest and active play, allowing time and support for transitions.

 This is primarily transition time prior to small groups.
 Units or themes are introduced to one or two classes at a time.
 The Music specialist visits all classes once a week.
-Three-day classes receive Spanish instruction.
-During this time,children may partake in music, finger plays, or motor skill activities.
+Three-day classes (children 3½ and older) receive Spanish instruction.
+During this time, children may partake in music, finger plays, or motor skill activities.

-Once a day, a story is shared from a variety of well-chosen children’s literature.
-Stories are presented in a variety of media, including storytelling, books, flannel board stories, and/or children’s literature audio recordings.
+At least once a day, a story is shared from a variety of well-chosen children’s literature.
+Stories are presented in a variety of media, including storytelling, books, flannel board stories, children’s literature audio recordings, and/or e-books.

-Each day, children eat family-provided snack in a family-style setting while teachers model conversation and manners.
-Snack helpers set out cups and napkins and children learn to pour milk or water from small pitchers.
+Each day, children eat family-provided snack while teachers model conversation and manners.

 Children learn organizational skills, responsibility, and how to follow directions when putting games, toys, and projects away.